Age appropriate learning is project-based learning

 It is very likely depending on the kid’s education that when they get a job after college, they will be working on a project.
 He or she may be part of a crossfunctional team.

 As such, he or she, will need: To understand how to work with other teams, and other stakeholders, to take and give constructive criticism, to not take updates to their work personally, to be nice and agreeable to work with, to understand the milestones to reach and the tasks that need to be completed to drive the project to completion.
 Have some leadership skills and communicate professionally.

 These are skills that can be introduced from a very young age and will need to be developed more in depth as kids grow.
 Understanding the life of the project can start also at a very early age.
 And when kids play or work on something together and communicate in a calm and constructive way to express agreement or disagreement, they are learning how to communicate in a professional manner.

 Homeschool lends itself very well to project-based learning, as you can keep all the materials, supplies, and tools your child will need to make anything that comes to mind.
 Also, you can keep track of what he’s learning and what skills need improvement.
-You can also identify opportunities for other skills like addition, division, multiplication, measuring, fractions, writing, etc.
+You can also identify opportunities for other skills like addition, division, multiplication, measuring, fractions, writing, scheduling, etc.

 Projects can be structured and unsctructured, just like play.

 The first exposure kids get from project-based learning should be with materials, supplies, tools.
 Anything that is sensory and tangible.

 I want to emphasize that project-based learning is not exclusive to young kids.
 All kids, regardless of age can continue to learn through projects, get better, and develop leadership skills all through their childhood and into adulthood.
 But while kids are still shaping what they like, getting to know what they are good at, the best project-based learning is those projects that require the use of materials because: